-What to pack for a trip to French Polynesia
+What to pack for French Polynesia

 If you want a tropical holiday in the South Pacific, it's not hard to see why the islands of French Polynesia are at the top of everyone's bucket list.
 With fascinating coral reefs, mesmerizing marine life, captivating culture, and luscious jungles full of watermelon fields and coconut groves, you're guaranteed to have the holiday of your dreams.